Subhadeep0298/fusion-3d-design/readme.md

 This project contains a 3D model. designed using Autodesk Fusion 360.
 The design focuses on structural accuracy, ease of manufacturing, and practical usability.

 ## 🎯 Objective
 To design a functional 3D component that can be used in real-world.
-Applications such as electronics.enclosures / mechanical assemblies.
+Applications such as electronics.enclosures / Mechanical assemblies.

 ## 🧩 Design Features
 - Parametric design approach.